sara-nl/htdpdocs/source/Pages/how_to_contribute/index.rst

 Publish changes
 ===============

 When you are done with your changes, commit and push to GitHub.
 See :ref:`contribute-github` on how to push your changes to our documentation.

+.. seealso:: Still need help?
+Contact :ref:`our helpdesk <helpdesk>`